iontodirel/ham_radio_services/README.md

 ## Containers

-This is not really needed unless you want to debug the containers.
+Follow these details if you want to debug the containers.

 ### Direwolf container